-ECHA notes that the Registrant intends to cover the information requirement of the prenatal developmental toxicity study (a standard information requirement of Annex IX, 8.7.2.) by performing a test according to OECD guideline 414.
-The Registrant proposes to perform this test with Rosin, Fumarated (CAS 65997-04-8), which is an UVCB substance.
+ECHA notes that the Registrant intends to cover the information requirement of the prenatal developmental toxicity study (a standard information requirement of Annexes IX and X, 8.7.2.) by performing a test according to OECD guideline 414.
+The Registrant proposes to perform this test with Rosin, fumarated, EC No. 266-040-8, which is an UVCB substance.
 The Registrant does not specify the composition of this substance.
-For test material identity, only CAS number, EC number and EC name are provided.
+For test material identity, only EC number and EC name are provided.

-If the Registrant suggests carrying out the proposed test required by Annexes IX and X with a substance other than the registered substance, Article 13(1) and Annex IX, third introductory paragraph, require the Registrant to clearly state reasons for adapting the standard information according to the rules in Annex XI.
+If the Registrant suggests carrying out the proposed test required by Annexes IX and X with a substance other than the registered substance, Article 13(1) and Annexes IX and X, third introductory paragraph, require the Registrant to clearly state reasons for adapting the standard information according to the rules in Annex XI.
 This includes that similarity between the registered substance and the substance to be tested needs to be established by the Registrant.

-ECHA concludes that as the identity and the composition of the substance to be tested was not sufficiently provided in the registration dossier, the similarity of the substance to be tested and the registered substance could not to be considered, and the requirements of Annex XI, section 1.5., as explained below, in conjunction with Article 13(1) and Annex IX, third introductory paragraph, of the REACH Regulation are not met.
+ECHA concludes that as the identity and composition of the substance to be tested was not sufficiently provided in the registration dossier, the similarity of the substance to be tested and the registered substance could not to be considered, and the requirements of Annex XI, section 1.5., as explained below, in conjunction with Article 13(1) and Annex IX and X, third introductory paragraph, of the REACH Regulation are not met.

 The Registrant is accordingly requested to submit adequate information concerning the identity and composition of the substance to be tested.
-The information to be provided shall include, in addition to the information already provided, the chemical name or any other identifier of the substance to be tested and its composition as described under points 1(a) and (b) for the registered substance.
+The information to be provided shall include, in addition to the information already provided, the chemical name or any other identifier of the substance to be tested and its composition as described under point 1(a) for the registered substance.